Alternating Bias Assisted Annealing of Amorphous Oxide Tunnel Junctions: Introduction

-There have been many efforts to improve the properties of the a-AlO$_x$ material, focused primarily on understanding and optimizing the junction formation and post-processing, i.e. pressure, time, \cite{Mallison1995}, interface preparation, etches, simulations, etc., see Ref.~\cite{AlOxJunctionsLordiAPL2020, AlOxSimulationsCysterNPJQI2021} and citations therein.
+There have been many efforts to improve the properties of the a-AlO$_x$ material, focused primarily on understanding and optimizing the junction formation and post-processing, i.e. pressure, time, \cite{Mallison1995}, interface preparation, etches, simulations, etc., see Ref.~\cite{AlOxJunctionsLordiAPL2020, AlOxSimulationsCysterNPJQI2021, ImprovingJunctionReproducibilityPishchimovaSciReports2023} and citations therein.
 These efforts have met with limited success, and it is typically assumed that the properties of the junctions, as formed, are relatively frozen-in and difficult to adjust.
-For example, annealing the junctions to high temperatures can slightly change the resistance, globally heating many junctions has limited efficacy due to nanoscopic morphology differences of nominally identical junctions at the domain and atomic level.
-Since the resistance tends to increase on continued annealing, novel approaches to sequentially targeting the junctions have been useful in mitigating these spreads by targeting a slightly lower resistance than desired and then heating the individual junctions locally to bring them into tolerance~\cite{Hertzberg2021, LasiQScience2022, LasiQBerkeley2022}.
-However, these procedures involve the addition of optical elements to the test and measurement apparatus and appear to be limited to adjustments of the resistances up to about 10-12\%, i.e. on the order of the junction spread.
+For example, annealing the entire wafer to high temperature after defining the junctions can significantly change the resistances, however, this approach has limited efficacy\cite{AnnealingWafersNbAlAlOxNbVettoliere2020}.
+This is due to a highly variable response of the various junctions, presumably due to nanoscopic morphology differences of nominally identical junctions at the domain and atomic level.
+Subsequently, methods of annealing individual junctions have been developed~\cite{LocalizedAnnealingNbAlAlOxNbGranata2007,Hertzberg2021, LasiQScience2022, LasiQBerkeley2022,ebeamAnnealing, LaserAnnealDelft_1}.
+These methods typically are implemented by targeting a slightly lower resistance in fabrication and then locally heating the individual junctions with high-power lasers or an electron beam to bring them into tolerance.
+However, these procedures involve the addition of complicated optical and imaging equipment to the test and measurement apparatus,and appear to be limited to adjustments of the resistances up to about 10-12\% in Al/a-AlO$_x$/Al junctions, i.e. on the order of the junction spread.
 This limits the number of junction arrays that can be successfully adjusted, based on the initial distribution of the junctions.